 Funds for all our competition awards as well as general support for all our competition related expenses are provided entirely by gifts and legacies from club members and friends, including, in some cases, those friends who have become committed to the competitions after attending the finals as members of the audience.
 Those listed have provided a minimum of $500 for this purpose.

-THE LEWIS POTTER MEMORIAL AWARD is given annually by Sally West Potter, his wife, who initiated this prize in 1987.
-Lewis Potter was a prominent and beloved pianist, organist and choral conductor who appeared on FMMC programs every year for more than 20 years.
-He was founder and director of the Washington Choral Society which later merged with the Cathedral Choral Society.
+The LOUIS POTTER MEMORIAL AWARD was given by his wife, Sally West Potter, starting in 1987 until she passed away in 2017.
+Louis Potter was a prominent and beloved pianist, organist and choral conductor who appeared on FMMC programs every year for more than 20 years.
+He was founder and director of the Washington Choral Society, which later merged with the Cathedral Choral Society.
+Sally left sufficient funds in her estate to cover the expense of this $10,000 first-place award for several years to come.

 Other Foundation funds applicable to the Washington International Competition include the Dorothy Crost Bourgin Fund, the Adele Hargreaves Wolsey Fund, the Mary Price Endowment for Strings, the Anne Yano McGuffey Fund, the Adele H. Woolley Endowment, the Phyllis G. Young Endowment, Norman and Joan Sugarman, Albert and Betryce Prosterman, Edward Earle Ferguson, Josephine Bever Estate, Mildred Henninger Fund, Bill Weaver, Jan and Nick Timbers, Judith Shapiro, Genevieve Mason, Lois Smith Jones.